Bombing of Rangoon in World War II: Background

-The Attack
+Attack

 The Japanese squadrons took to the skies from airfields in Thailand and Indochina on the morning of December 23.
 By the time they arrived over Rangoon, there were few clouds in the air and a light breeze blew from the south, thus allowing them to visually strike at the selected targets.
 Just before 10 a.m., the operations room at Mingaladon reported two waves of approaching raiders.
 Once the news came through, the base's fighters were hastily ordered to scramble in order to intercept the enemy bombers.
-A dozen Tomahawks and fifteen Buffaloes of the Royal Air Force and the American Volunteer Group (AVG) took off and began climbing for all the height they could manage in the time available.
+A dozen Curtiss Tomahawks and fifteen Brewster Buffalos of the Royal Air Force and the American Volunteer Group (AVG) took off and began climbing for all the height they could manage in the time available.
 The Japanese aircraft arrived forty minutes after the first warning.
 A squadron of twin-engine bombers (62nd Sentai) made for Mingaladon with the slower single-engine fighter-bombers (31st Sentai) and fighters (77th Sentai) swarming behind.
 The other two squadrons of twin-engine bombers (60th and 98th Sentais) headed towards Rangoon city in a separate stream.

-A pair of Buffaloes already in the air for a routine patrol was first to attack the bombers heading for Mingaladon.
+A pair of Buffalos already in the air for a routine patrol was first to attack the bombers heading for Mingaladon.
 A flight of Tomahawks soon gained sufficient height to attack the incoming Japanese aircraft.
 From a line astern, the fighters peeled off to rake the bombers with machine gunfire.
 More Tomahawks joined the battle and pilot Chuck Older forced a bomber out of formation trailing smoke.
-"I gave it a long burst and the bomber suddenly nose down out of the formation with smoke streaming behind.
-I saw it roll over into almost a vertical dive and disappear below."
 Another bomber crashed on the waterfront; the gun crew on the American freighter City of Tulsa made a claim, though the falling aircraft was probably already fatally crippled."
-AVG pilot Hank Gilbert's Tomahawk was caught in the cross-fire of the bombers gunners.
-The stricken P-40 fell earthwards trailing flame and smoke; Gilbert was the AVG's first combat death.
-Paul Greene's Tomahawk was also shot up by Japanese fighters.
-He bailed out when his aircraft went out of control.
-Greene's parachute proved to be damaged and he was strafed by fighters as he descended rapidly towards the ground.
-Greene was knocked out when he hit the earth and awoke to find he was looking along the gun barrel of a British soldier.
+AVG pilot Hank Gilbert's Tomahawk was shot down by defensive fire from bombers; Gilbert was the AVG's first combat death.
+Paul Greene bailed out when his Tomahawk went out of control; he was knocked out when he hit the earth and awoke to find he was looking along the gun barrel of a British soldier.